Our Purpose: To advocate for the people and programs dedicated to laboratory animals used in biomedical research.

 Through the careful monitoring of legislation, rules and policies, we helped protect biomedical research.
 Just a few of our successes are listed below.

-- In the current legislative session, NJABR monitors over 170 animal related bills and provided educational guidance on several that would have an adverse impact on biomedical research in New Jersey.
+- In the two-year legislative session ending in January 2018, NJABR monitored over 200 animal related bills and provided educational guidance on several that would have an adverse impact on biomedical research in New Jersey.

 - We educated individuals about the anti-research goals of the misguided “Beagle Freedom Bill” and about New Jersey’s research institutions’ existing animal adoption programs, which put the needs of research animals first.

-- We monitored regulatory processes at the federal and state levels and submitted comments to the United States Department of Agriculture, The United States Fish and Wildlife Service and the New Jersey Division of Consumer Affairs on issues of importance to biomedical research.
+- We monitored regulatory processes at the federal and state levels and submitted comments to both the United States Department and the New Jersey Division of Consumer Affairs on issues of importance to biomedical research.

 Connecting the people,